hepplerj/Dissertation/chapters/manuscript-ch3.md

 "of things that seemed to be happening in the hills that we didn't like to see happen" and a "fear of what Stanford might do in the hills."^[Stegner oral history, Bancroft, pp. 7-8.]

+The Committee got its first major test in 1965 when plans were announced to extend Page Mill Road past Frenchman's Tower, a local landmark on Old Page Mill Road at the base of the foothills.
+Concerned that the new road would mean building a cement canal to replace the creek that ran along the road, the Committee  organized resistance to the plan.^[Stegner oral history, Bancroft, p.
+9.]
+They formed the Page Mill Co-ordinating Committee in 1965 to begin pressuring Stanford to reroute the road.

 <!--
 Some of the original members of the Committee had an active part in the Battle